Why Reno Nevada Solar Panels Mean Social Status

 Taking Your Slice of Nevada Solar Incentives Before They Run Out: Federal and State

 Those that have done their homework know that solar is a viable option right now.
-With the incentives that are currently in place, you are able to save thousands of dollars.
+With the incentives currently in place, you can save thousands of dollars.

 Federal Solar Incentive for Nevadans

-Part of the reason why people can afford solar today is the federal solar tax credit.
-This credit will cover up to 30 percent of your solar array.
-This is a significant chunk of the cost of solar.
+People can afford solar today partly because of the federal solar tax credit.
+This credit covers up to 26 percent of solar installations — a significant chunk of the cost.

-If you purchased a system that was $20,000 this tax credit would cover about $6,000 of that price.
-That is quite the chunk of money.
-However, because it comes to you in the form of a tax credit not everyone can qualify for it.
+If you purchased a system that cost $20,000, this tax credit would cover about $6,000 of that price.
+However, because it comes in the form of a tax credit, not everyone can qualify for it.

 Those who don’t owe any taxes can’t benefit from this government incentive.
-If you do owe taxes you can apply for this credit.
-If you owe less than the credit it will roll over as long as the credit is still in effect.
+If you owe less than the credit, it will roll over as long as the credit is still in effect.

-2021: The solar tax credit will be reduced to 22 percent
+- 2021: The solar tax credit would have reduced to 22 percent.

-2022: Residential systems no longer get any tax credit.
-Commercial installs, however, will continue to get 10 percent.
+- 2024: Residential systems no longer get any tax credit.
+Commercial installs, however, will continue to get ten percent.

 Nevada Solar Energy Incentives